MitchellAW/FlandersBOT/README.md

 `@FlandersBOT#0680 info`
 `@FlandersBOT#0680 !info`

-*All three examples above are valid ways of executing any command below.*
+*All three examples above are valid methods of executing any command below.*

 ## Commands
 | Command | Description |